Tim Van Patten: 2002–present: Work with HBO

-Patten gained greater prominence as a director for a string of critically and commercially successful HBO projects.
+Van Patten gained greater prominence as a director for a string of critically and commercially successful HBO projects.
 He received four nominations for the Primetime Emmy Award for Outstanding Directing for a Drama Series for the HBO crime drama series The Sopranos (1999-2007) episodes "Amour Fou" (2001), "Whoever Did This" (2002), "Long Term Parking" (2004), and "Members Only" (2006).
 During this time he received acclaim for directing numerous episodes of the David Simon crime series The Wire, the Darren Star created romantic comedy series Sex and the City, the John Milius created historical drama series Rome, and the David Milch created Western series Deadwood.

 He was nominated for the Primetime Emmy Award for Outstanding Directing for a Limited or Anthology Series or Movie HBO miniseries The Pacific (2009) for which he won the Primetime Emmy Award for Outstanding Limited Series alongside producers Tom Hanks and Steven Spielberg.
-During this time he directed two episodes for the HBO fantasy series Game of Thrones, "The Kingsroad" and "Winter is Coming" receiving a Primetime Emmy Award nomination for the later.
-Patten went on to win the Primetime Emmy Award for Outstanding Directing for a Drama Series for directing the 2011 Boardwalk Empire episode "To the Lost".
+During this time he directed two episodes for the HBO fantasy series Game of Thrones, "Winter is Coming" and "The Kingsroad" receiving a Primetime Emmy Award nomination for the former.
+Van Patten went on to win the Primetime Emmy Award for Outstanding Directing for a Drama Series for directing the 2011 Boardwalk Empire episode "To the Lost".
 He was also nominated for the episodes "Margate Sands" (2012), "Farewell Daddy Blues" (2013), "Eldorado" (2014).

 He directed the critically acclaimed episode of Black Mirror, "Hang the DJ" (2017).
 He also directed and served as an executive producer of the HBO legal drama series Perry Mason (2020).

 Personal life

-Patten is the half-brother of Dick Van Patten and Joyce Van Patten, and the uncle of Vincent Van Patten and Talia Balsam.
+Van Patten is the half-brother of Dick Van Patten and Joyce Van Patten, and the uncle of Vincent Van Patten and Talia Balsam.

-His daughter is actress Grace Van Patten.
+His daughters are actresses Anna and Grace Van Patten.